Skip to main content

 There’s a narrative purpose to this design, but it does create a blind spot.
 Many people—most people, even—have the propensity and inclination for goodness.
 Most people are working to better themselves.
 A marker of maturity is learning to take seriously one’s responsibility without assuming that they are the most important, intelligent, or righteous person in the room.

-Films are increasingly starting to recognize the limits of this storytelling, and there an increasing number of films that try to deconstruct “the main character.”
+Films are increasingly starting to recognize the limits of this storytelling, and there an increasing number of films that try to deconstruct the attitudes that feed this mindset.

 Main Character Syndrome Onscreen

-As fan culture becomes more mainstream, media naturally becomes more self-reflective and referential.
-This encourages the exact metatextual eye that looks critically at features like what makes a “chosen one” anyways.
+But as fan culture becomes more mainstream, media naturally becomes even more self-reflective and referential.
+This encourages the exact metatextual eye that looks critically at the features that build these attitudes as they manifest in popular culture, ideas like "the chosen one."

 This train arguably started with 2014’s The Lego Movie, an adventure film wherein an average joe, Emmet Brickowski, rises to the occasion to become the main character everyone needs.
 His teammates are all mind-boggled that this nobody could possibly be “the special” the prophecy referred to.
 After all, Emmet lacks any notable qualities we might associate with your standard chosen one.
 And yet, he has a way of outwitting the bad guys at every turn through sheer ingenuity.
 The big twist comes when we learn that the prophecy was entirely fabricated—there was never a “special.”
 This film puts forth the idea that while the “chosen one” story might motivate potential heroes to action, no one is inherently “destined” for greatness.
 Heroes are just ordinary chaps who one day decide to apply themselves.